johndpotts/learning-programming-journal/mvc.md

 One of the most common patterns in software design is called the MVC (Model - View - Controller).
 The goal of this pattern, as with most good software design, is to provide a separation of concerns between different parts of an application.
+***
+## maintaining a separation of concerns means that each part of an application should be concerned with only its own area of responsibility
+***

 ```js
 const model = {